l-io-n/AI-Resources/NovelAI/Lorebooks and Biases/Pocket Notes/README.md

 > <sub>It is not necessary to type a newline after your command as it will be generated automatically.
 You are free to use upper/lowercase and optionally encapsulate your command in square brackets `[``]`.
 Some commands work better with or without brackets.
 Bracket spacing does not matter much and all commands should work fine with both `[ Command:` as well as `[Command:`.</sub>

-> <sub>If the AI starts to repeat/leak input commands on its own, it is recommended to either delete or comment out your commands after use.
+> <sub>If the AI starts to repeat/leak input commands on its own, it is recommended to import and use one or more of the "Leakproofer" `.badwords` files, as these will ban the Pocket Notes commands from AI use.
+Alternatively, you can either delete or comment out your commands after use.
 This is done by putting two hashtags `##` at the start of the line.
 For example: `##[ Do: Escape the attacker]`.</sub>

 > <sub>All Pocket Editors have a large Search Range, meaning their lorebook keys may continue to trigger more than once, especially with a shorter Output Length setting (such as the default).</sub>